-Canada is playing a leadership role
+Canada Is Playing a leadership role

-Canada is quickly becoming one of the most dangerous countries in the world for cigarette manufacturers.
+Canada is one of the riskiest countries in the world for cigarette manufacturers, in terms of their future financial viability.
 In September 2005, in a unanimous decision, the Supreme Court of Canada found British Columbia's Tobacco Damages and Health Care Costs Recovery Act to be constitutional.
 Five other provinces (Saskatchewan, Manitoba, New Brunswick, Nova Scotia and Newfoundland and Labrador) have passed, or are in the process of passing, similar legislation.
-If these lawsuits are eventually successful (it will take years before they actually get to trial), Canada will have Big Tobacco in a very precarious position.
+In March 2008, New Brunswick became the second province in Canada to launch a health-care costs recover lawsuit against tobacco companies, using this type of legislation.